databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name_alphanumeric_underscore}}/databricks-resources/README.md

 We specify a `batch_inference_job` under `resources/jobs` to define a databricks workflow with internal key `batch_inference_job` and job name `{bundle.environment}-{{cookiecutter.project_name}}-batch-inference-job`.
 The workflow contains a single task with task key `batch_inference_job`.
 The task runs notebook `../deployment/batch_inference/notebooks/BatchInference.py` with provided parameters `env` and `input_table_name` passing to the notebook.
-After setting up Bricks CLI, you can run command `bricks bunle schema`  to learn more about bricks CLI bundles schema.
+After setting up Bricks CLI, you can run command `bricks bundle schema`  to learn more about bricks CLI bundles schema.

 The notebook_path is the relative path starting from the resource yaml file.